SahajJain01/ling-script/README.md

 - SQLite lives at `/app/data/ling.db` inside the container; no external DB needed
 - You can change the filename/location by adjusting `DATABASE_URL`
+- If you mount a host folder to `/app/data`, ensure it is writable by the container user.
+On Linux: `sudo chown -R 1000:1000 ./data`

 ## Project Structure